Wardenclyffe Tower: Facility grounds

 Wardenclyffe is located near the Shoreham Post Office and Shoreham Fire House on Route 25A in Shoreham, Long Island, New York.
 Wardenclyffe was divided into two main sections.
 The tower, which was located in the back, and the main building now compose the entire facility grounds.
 At one time the property was about 200 acre.
 Now it consists of slightly less than 16 acre.

+2023 fire

+On 21 November 2023, just months after the groundbreaking, the laboratory building caught fire.
+Over 100 firefighters across Long Island helped contain the fire.
+Much of the original brick building survived.